LauraHoekstr97/AdventofCode/2023/Day1/README.md

 # Day 1

 ## Part 1
-Goals: extracting the first digit and the last digit (in that order), from every row (= string) to form a single two-digit number. \
+Goal: extracting the first digit and the last digit (in that order), from every row (= string) to form a single two-digit number. \
 Then add up all the two-digit numbers.

 ## Part 2